NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 code.

-From a practical point of view the user should perform the steps documented above in order to obtain a complete PDF fit:
+From a practical point of view the user should perform the steps documented below in order to obtain a complete PDF fit:

 - [Preparing a fit runcard](#preparing-a-fit-runcard)
 - [Running the fitting code](#running-the-fitting-code)